 Ally Bank: Best for Quick Pre-Approval

 Ally Bank is an online lender that claims homebuyers can be pre-approved for a jumbo loan in just three minutes.
-The company’s fully-automated online application first asks users if they’re looking to buy or refinance a home.
-It then continues with a set of simple questions that require basic information regarding the property and their income and assets.
+The company’s fully automated online application asks users a set of simple questions that require basic information regarding the property, income and assets.
 The process is user-friendly and should be easy to understand for first-timers as well as seasoned homebuyers.
-If, at any point during the process you require help, Ally has loan consultants available via email, phone, or chat to answer any questions.
+If at any point during the process you require help, Ally has loan consultants available via email, phone, or chat to answer any questions.

-Ally Bank offers jumbo loans of up to $3 million for a primary home, and homebuyers may qualify for a down payment amount as low as 10%.
-However, given the post-COVID market, Ally has temporarily adjusted this requirement to 20%.
-For jumbo loans, Ally offers fixed-rate loans and adjustable-rate mortgages.
+Ally Bank offers jumbo loans of up to $4 million for a primary home, and homebuyers may qualify for a down payment amount as low as 10%.
+These jumbo loans are offered as fixed-rate and adjustable-rate mortgages.
 Additionally, if you have an account with Ally Bank, you’ll receive $500 toward closing costs.

 How We Found The Best Jumbo Mortgage Lenders

 We used the following factors to pick our top jumbo mortgage lenders: